Rocket Pro Navigate: Conducting Rapid Research to Uncover AI Use Cases for Mortgage Brokers

 Interestingly, I was simultaneously interviewing mortgage brokers about AI tools for Rocket Pro Assist while also surveying them on their use of AI tools for Rocket Pro Navigate.

-This allowed me to reference some of the more general AI usage data points for both projects.
-Thus, I had data on general AI usage patterns and sentiments from 6 mortgage broker interviews and 3 mortgage broker surveys.
+This allowed me to cross-reference the higher-level AI tool usage data for both projects.
+This meant I had 6 mortgage broker interviews (for Rocket Assist) and 3 mortgage broker surveys (for Pro Navigate) to analyze for insights.

 Interestingly, I was simultaneously interviewing mortgage brokers about AI tools for Rocket Pro Assist while also surveying them on their use of AI tools for Rocket Pro Navigate.

-This allowed me to reference some of the more general AI usage data points for both projects.
-Thus, I had data on general AI usage patterns and sentiments from 6 mortgage broker interviews and 3 mortgage broker surveys.
+This allowed me to cross-reference the higher-level AI tool usage data for both projects.
+This meant I had 6 mortgage broker interviews (for Rocket Assist) and 3 mortgage broker surveys (for Pro Navigate) to analyze for insights.

-At this point, we had to return to only relying on the data we gathered from this study's participants.
-We now knew that, in regard to this particular study, the 3 survey respondents had at least some AI experience, mostly with ChatGPT.
+At this point, we had to rely solely on the data gathered from the study's participants.
+We now knew that, regarding this particular study, the three survey respondents had at least some AI experience, mostly with ChatGPT.
 We also knew they had neutral sentiments about AI, with some concerns for accuracy and accountability.

-After 1 week of having access to Rocket Pro Navigate, we received the following major insights from 4 study participants.
-1 of those who did not complete the survey, but was very enthusiastic and a frequent AI user.
+After 1 week of having access to Rocket Pro Navigate, we received the following major insights from 4 users we were able to schedule interviews with.

 This was largely because it could help answer questions about guidelines, craft emails, and assist with cold calling, not so much with specific time-intensive tasks.

-All 4 of the brokers mentioned ways in which the product could have more specific use cases to the average mortgage broker
+Recommended more specific use cases for the average mortgage broker

 Identifying paths forward for Navigator was a major goal of this research.
 By gathering commonalities in the suggestions, we could iterate for the next round of testing.